-Sustainable Sydney 2030-2050 Continuing the Vision is the City's overarching community strategic plan.
-Robust asset management is an objective of Sustainable Sydney 2030-2050 Continuing the Vision, contained within Direction 1: Responsible governance and stewardship.
+The Integrated Planning and Reporting Framework provides the mechanism for the implementation of Sustainable Sydney 2030-2050 Continuing the Vision.
+The Community Strategic Plan Delivering Sustainable Sydney 2030-2050 (also referred to as the community strategic plan) is the highest-level plan within this framework.
+Robust asset management is an objective of the community strategic plan contained within Direction 1: Responsible governance and stewardship.